-BEC Scams: Internet Scam Waylays Down Payment And Closing Cost Funds
+Business Email Compromise: Internet Scam That Interrupts Down Payment and Closing Cost Funds

-When the purchase of your new home is coming down to the wire, don’t fall for an Internet wire scam designed to waylay your down payment.
+When the purchase of your new home is coming down to the wire, don’t fall for an internet scam designed to ambush your down payment.
 Homebuyers are increasingly being targeted by the so-called business email compromise (BEC) scam, in which scammers compromise your mortgage professional’s email account to send you fake instructions for wiring your down payment to a fraudulent account.

-More than $676 million was stolen in business email compromise scams during 2017, reports the FBI —much higher than totals for types of fraud more commonly in the news such as personal data breaches, which accounted for $77 million during 2017.
+More than $1.7 million was lost because of business email compromise scams during 2019 reports the FBI — much higher than totals for types of fraud more commonly in the news such as personal data breaches, which accounted for over $120 million during 2019.

 Business email compromise scams first shifted to individual consumers in 2015, when scammers claiming to be lawyers directed victims to make wire transfers in secret or time-sensitive financial transactions.
 In 2017, BECs took off in the real estate sector as fraudsters discovered they could trick homebuyers out of their down payments and closing costs.